Hyperbolic Large Language Models: Hyperbolic LLMs

 Recent advances in state-space models have led to the development of the HMamba~\cite{zhang2025hmamba}, which integrates hyperbolic geometry with Mamba's selective state-space mechanism for the sequential recommendation task.
 HMamba introduces two distinct architectural variants: HMamba-Full and HMamba-Half.
 HMamba-Full represents a fully hyperbolic architecture that processes both input and output entirely in hyperbolic space.
 In contrast, HMamba-Half is a partially hyperbolic variant that implements a hybrid approach using Euclidean space to balance computational efficiency with hyperbolic benefits.
-HMamba-Full applies a curvature-normalized discretization of the continuous-time state-space model.
-In practice, the discrete state matrix is computed as $\bar A = \exp(\Delta A \odot K(\mathcal{K}))$ with $K(\mathcal{K})=\mathrm{diag}(\sqrt{|\mathcal{K}|},1,\dots,1)$, where $\mathcal{K} < 0$ is the learnable curvature parameter and $K(\mathcal{K})$ is a matrix-valued function.
-This new discrete state matrix $K(\mathcal{K})$ preserves the Lorentz metric under discretization.
-Hidden states are then evolved via Lorentz parallel transport: $h'(i)=\text{PT}_{o\to E^{(h)}_{u,i}}(A,h(i))+B E^{(h)}_{u,i}$, where $\text{PT}_{o\to E^{(h)}_{u,i}}$ denotes the parallel transport operation from origin $o$ to point $E^{(h)}_{u,i}$ on the Lorentz manifold, ensuring that hierarchical geometry is maintained over time.
-These design choices make HMamba-Full fully curvature-aware.
-By contrast, HMamba-Half scores sequences in flat Euclidean space (using standard dot-product attention on the Mamba outputs), so it does not use any curvature-dependent operation or PTrans.
-This hybrid design demonstrates the trade-off between geometric expressiveness and computational efficiency: HMamba-Full achieves superior hierarchical modeling at the cost of increased computational overhead, while HMamba-Half provides a balance suitable for large-scale applications where full hyperbolic computation may be prohibitive.
+HMamba-Full implements curvature-normalized discretization with learnable curvature $\mathcal{K} < 0$, where hidden states evolve via Lorentz parallel transport to maintain hierarchical geometry throughout temporal evolution.
+By contrast, HMamba-Half scores sequences in flat Euclidean space, so it does not use any curvature-dependent operation or PTrans.
+This hybrid design demonstrates the trade-off between geometric expressiveness and computational efficiency: HMamba-Full achieves superior hierarchical modeling at the cost of increased computational overhead, while HMamba-Half provides a balance suitable for large-scale applications where full hyperbolic computation may be prohibitive. \textit{SHMamba} (Structured Hyperbolic State Space Model) was introduced~\cite{yang2024shmamba} as a novel approach that combines hyperbolic geometry with state space models for audio-visual question answering (AVQA).
+Experimental results demonstrate that SHMamba achieves superior performance with 78.12\% fewer parameters while improving average performance by 2.53\% compared to transformer-based baselines, validating the effectiveness of combining hyperbolic geometry with state space architectures for multimodal understanding tasks~\cite{yang2024shmamba}.
+By operating entirely in hyperbolic space, these models better preserve hierarchical relationships throughout the network, leading to improved performance on tasks that require modeling complex hierarchical structures.